elejeune11/fitting-one-term-ogden-model/README.md

 ![PureShear](https://github.com/elejeune11/fitting-one-term-ogden-model/blob/edb472205048280f5d1e324dfb63c67c547a0742/figs/pure_shear.png)

 The "homogeneous" approximation of the deformation field can be used to formulate an analytical approximation of an Ogden material undergoing pure shear.
 The "inhomogeneous" deformation field can be captured by simulating the experimental domain with the finite element method.
 In this tutorial, we work with experimental test data performed on blood clot coagulated in vitro.
-For more information on blood clot, please see [1,2].
+For more information on blood clot, please see [1,2](http://www.manuelrausch.com/research-interests).
 For our example, the experimental data looks like this:

 ![ExptData](https://github.com/elejeune11/fitting-one-term-ogden-model/blob/f0d8c87234c9dd89c2d5ddf19402e11912a67d5c/figs/expt_test.png)

-In our tutorial, we provide code to fit this experimental data to the one-term Ogden model using the ``scipy.optimize.curve_fit'' function.
+In our tutorial, we provide code to fit this experimental data to the one-term Ogden model using the ``scipy.optimize.curve_fit`` function.
 First, we demonstrate this process with the analytical solution implemented as a simple Python function.
-Then, we demonstrate this process with finite element forward simulations run in FEBio [3].
+Then, we demonstrate this process with finite element forward simulations run in FEBio [3](https://doi.org/10.1115/1.4005694).
 The basic algorithm looks like this:

 ![Regression](https://github.com/elejeune11/fitting-one-term-ogden-model/blob/f0d8c87234c9dd89c2d5ddf19402e11912a67d5c/figs/fitting_algorithm.png)